harlanx/online_service_homepage/README.md

 Visit the working preview on [Harmony](https://harlanx.github.io/online_service_homepage/) deployed via Github Pages.

-A responsive and adaptive online service homepage website layout themed for a Community with interesting stories to tell.
+A responsive and adaptive online forum homepage website layout themed for a Community with interesting stories to tell.
 The website is created using Dart with Flutter SDK for Web (Hummingbird).

 ## Previews